cwwang1979/MICCAI_ATEC23challenge/README.md

 ## Challenge prizes
 Top-ranked teams will be invited for SCI journal publications and awarded the prizes below.

-A joint challenge paper will be prepared, and two members from the top 10 participating teams from the leaderboards will be invited to contribute to the joint challenge paper as co-authors.
+A joint challenge paper will be prepared and submitted to journals such as Medical Image Analysis or IEEE trans on Medical Imaging, and two members from the top 10 participating teams from the leaderboards will be invited to contribute to the joint challenge paper as co-authors.

-In addition, two special Issues of the SCI-indexed journals with associated prizes (22,000 CHF in total) have been arranged for the TEOC challenge as follows:
+In addition, two special Issues of the SCI-indexed journals with associated prizes (22,000 CHF in total) have been arranged for the TEOC challenge as follows.
+Top teams will be invited for paper submission to the arranged special issues.

 Special Issues for the TEOC challenge:
 1. Cancers (JCR 2021 IF = 6.575) Special Issue "Computational Pathology for Breast Cancer and Gynecologic Cancer"
 2. Diagnostics (JCR2021 IF= 3.992) "Special Issue "Deep Learning in Oncological Image Analysis"

 Prizes (in total 22000 CHF)